fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 - #### Model

 It represent the status of the game.
 In particular, there is the information of the single Game, the Players, the Board and all the related information regarding workers and buildings.

 - #### View

 Provides the user with a representation of the model by saving and updating locally a partial copy of the state of the game.
 In particular a copy of the Board is saved with all the related information.

 - #### Controller

 It has the application logic and makes changes to the model, by using user inputs.

-!
-[MVC] (dMVC.png)

 - ### Observers

 An __observer__ pattern has been used to implement the notification mechanism.
 In particular, the model and the view represent the observed and the observer respectively.
 Each cell in the game is observed, and as soon as there is a change in the state of that cell, clients are notified.

 Given the presence of the network, it was necessary to duplicate the observer pattern also on the client.
 In fact, the client class receives an update from the Network Handler class.

 - ### Network

 We decided to design the communication between server and client in order to make communication independent from the type of graphical interface chosen by the user.
 Therefore, the server always sends the same messages regardless of whether the client has chosen to play with CLI or GUI.
 Furthermore, two types of information are shared: those relating to the game and those useful for monitoring and managing the connection status of clients (PING).

 Inside the server, there is a class that represents the virtual view associated with each client, on which the controller calls the methods which are then forwarded to the physical clients through the network.

 Messages have been divided into: Request (server -> client) and Response (client -> server).

 - #### Disconnection

 A mechanism has been implemented for detecting disconnections of the client due to network errors or application closing.

 Disconnections caused by voluntary closure of the client are detected by the server through the management of network exceptions (SocketException).